Verizon to buy pre-paid mobile service Tracfone in $6.25 billion deal

 Credit Suisse is acting as financial adviser to Verizon on the deal, which is expected to close in the second half of 2021.

-Reporting by Ayanti Bera in Bengaluru and Drazen Jorgic in Mexico City; Additional reporting by Sheila Dang; Editing by Vinay Dwivedi, Will Dunham and Dan Grebler
+Reporting by Ayanti Bera in Bengaluru and Drazen Jorgic in Mexico City; Editing by Vinay Dwivedi and Will Dunham

 Our Standards: The Thomson Reuters Trust Principles.